Philip Babington (died 1690)

 Philip Babington (1632–1690) was an English military officer, who served in the armies of the Commonwealth of England, the Dutch Republic and England.
-He accompanied William III to England in the 1688 Glorious Revolution and was Member of Parliament and Governor for Berwick-upon-Tweed from 1689–1690.
+He accompanied William III to England in the 1688 Glorious Revolution and was Member of Parliament and Governor for Berwick-upon-Tweed from 1689 to 1690.

 In April 1690, he joined the army that served in the Williamite War in Ireland.
 He fought at The Boyne in July and died of disease before the end of 1690.

 Personal details

 Philip Babington was born in 1632, eldest of seven surviving children of William Babington (1608-1648) and Elizabeth Helmes.
 His father owned estates in Heaton, Newcastle upon Tyne; during the 1642–1646 First English Civil War, he was county commissioner under the Militia Ordinance and a Colonel in the New Model Army.

 In 1662, he married Catherine (died 1670), daughter of Arthur Hesilrige, one of the Five Members whose attempted arrest sparked the First English Civil War.
 They had three children before her death in 1670, Mary, Catherine (died after 1721) and Philip (died after 1722), who also became a soldier and was receiving Half-pay in 1722.
 He married Anne Webb in 1679, daughter of William Webb, headmaster of Berwick School.
 After his death in Ireland, she received a small pension from the government; in 1707, she was still being paid an annual pension of £100.